 We currently have 51 Councillors representing 17 wards across the city.

-There are three seats in each of the 17 wards that make up the city.
+There are three seats in each of the 17 wards.
 One seat in each of the wards is re-elected every year for three successive years out of four.

-The next Local Election is scheduled for Thursday 2nd May 2019.
-Polling will be between 7.00am and 10.00pm at venues across the city.
-The next UK Parliamentary Election must take place on or before Thursday 7th May 2020.
+The next Local Election is scheduled for Thursday 2 May 2019.
+Polling will be between 7am and 10pm at polling stations across the city.
+The next UK Parliamentary Election must take place on or before Thursday 5 May 2022.